 InnerSource Commons is a 501(c)(3) non-profit organization governed by a set of corporate bylaws.
 The Board of Directors sets the policy and appoints officers that set and execute policy.
 The Board is elected by the Membership on a yearly basis.
-InnerSource Commons initially is incorporated in the US.
+InnerSource Commons is incorporated in the US.
 As the community grows, we anticipate to found sister organizations in the European Union, Latin America, and other parts of the world.

 Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
 She`s a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
 Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
 True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.

 Georg Grütter is a social coding evangelist and developer advocate at Bosch.IO.
 He co-founded and led the first InnerSource community at Bosch.
 Georg is a passionate software developer with over 30 years of experience.
 Previously, he held various positions and roles at Bosch, Line Information, the Zurich System House, and DaimlerChrysler.
-Georg has created two open source projects, who also loves photography and chocolate.
+Georg has created two open source projects, and also loves photography and chocolate.

 All of Cedric’s work, personal and professional, has been guided by my desire to improve people's lives - mostly through technology.
 The possibilities that can be unlocked with software and hardware systems are literally limitless.
 Each of his engagements has been given me the opportunity to work on that in new ways, some more technology-focused, and some more focused directly on customers.
 All of them have given him a deep appreciation for the responsibility of technologists to always make sure that what we build makes things better for anyone involved.